raneem-yad/project-portfolio-3/README.md

     -   <b>Students:</b> TaskTracker can assist students in organizing their academic assignments, projects, and deadlines.

-    -   <b>Productivity Enthusiasts:</b> Individuals interested in personal productivity and time management techniques may find TaskTracker valuable for implementing task prioritization, and goal setting strategies.
+    -   <b>Productivity Enthusiasts:</b> Individuals interested in personal productivity and time management techniques may find TaskTracker valuable for implementing task prioritization, and goal-setting strategies.

 *   ### User stories